aivabtw/CryptoChartDataCollector/README.md

 - Than you enter time, when you've entered the deal
 - And of course time when you closed it(your position)
 ## How program analysis data:
+Here you can see part of descripted code:
+- create_data.py is the main file that you should launch to run the programm
+- collect_data_lib_V5.py is file where contains project API connection and data collection logic
+- create_datasets_V5.py is file used to convert data in arrays to padas datasets, that then are converted in csvs
 ![Alt text](images/API.png)